 Additionally, some programs require a subject-specific GPA for admission consideration.
 This will be noted on the program page under "Transcripts & GPA".

 If you do not enroll within a one-year period after your initial enrollment, you will be required to submit a new application and application fee.
-We encourage you to review any enrollment requirements as admission is not guaranteed.
+We encourage you to review any program-specific enrollment requirements with the graduate advisor of your program as admission is not guaranteed.